Police are investigating a van that hit several people in Barcelona

-Police said it wasn't clear whether the collision was accidental or intentional.
+Police in Barcelona said it wasn't clear whether the collision was accidental or intentional.
 There have been a number of terror-related car attacks in Europe in recent months.

 Rachel Mersky, a product designer from Oakland, California, told NBC News she was walking in the area and heard a commotion.
 "Suddenly everyone starts screaming and running and falling over each other and crying, so clearly I started running too," she said.